AlexandreRozier/Protips/README.md

 # Languages cheatsheet

 With this little helper, be always wary of the respective use-cases of the main programming languages.

+***Warning**: this is not an objective work, it represents my thoughts about each language according to how they were introduced to me.
-*Warning: this is neither consistent nor professional, make your own opinion!*
+ Make your own opinion!*

 ## WebAssembly